ValhallaGamePlays/VGP-Deathmatch/README.md

 VGP Deathmatch Volume 1

 Playable Beta is now available via Doomseeker and IDE!
-104.131.136.102:10668
+104.248.11.35:10666:10666 (dev.vgp.rocks:10666)

 VGPDM is a community mapping project for Doom 2 Deathmatch.
 This is our second
 group project consisting of 20 custom maps created by various members of the
 Valhalla Game Plays community.
 This mappack consists of custom textures, 3D floors,
-and inovative map design to bring you fast-pace, frag-filled action.
+and inovative map design to bring you fast-paced, frag-filled action.
 Please feel
-fee to contact us with any questions or concerns.
+free to contact us with any questions or concerns.
 Must be run with Skulltag content!

 Skulltag resource:
 http://files.valhallagameplays.info/wads/skulltag_content-3.0-beta01.pk3